Recommended Tool List

-Once you have all of your waxes you are ready to spru all of the pieces together in a tree.
+Once you have all of your waxes or 3D prints you are ready to spru all of the pieces together in a tree.
 Traditionally this would be done with an alcohol lamp and a spatula but we would recommend getting a wax pen to make things go faster.

 Investment Mixing & Investing

 Once you have your tree together you are ready to invest your flask.
 We have done a whole video covering what investment is and the things you should know before you purchase.
-For those doing lost resin casting we recommend Prestige Optima or R&R Plasticast, or another investment type suitable for 3D prints and plastics.
-For those doing lost wax casting R&R Ultravest was our previous go to, but as 3d printed components require a special investment we now use Optima or Plasticast for all model types including our wax and organic material models.
+For those doing lost resin casting we recommend Prestige Optima, R&R Plasticast, or another investment type suitable for 3D prints and plastics.
+For those doing lost wax casting R&R Ultravest was our previous go to, but as 3D printed components require a special investment we now use Optima or Plasticast for all model types including our wax and organic material models.

 You will need an assistance method to get rid of all bubbles in your mixture.
 This is why we recommend a two in one vacuum like the Kaya Cast (which removes bubbles from your investment and also vacuums your flask when pouring metal).

 Once everything is ready and you have finished your burnout you are ready for casting.
 If you need more information on burnout you can see our video here.

 For casting we recommend the Kaya Cast and have done a full review of the casting unit here.
 You will also need a way to melt your metals.
 For small batch castings you might be able to get away with a Smith Little Torch but for regular casting we recommend an electric furnace like the Ventura-Melt.
 We specifically recommend the Ventura-Melt as, unlike with other electric furnaces, you do not need to remove the graphite crucible from the furnace and can pour the metal as if it were a coffee pot.
 See our full review on the Ventura-Melter here.
 (Please note it has been re-branded since our review).